 The investment team behind Morgan Stanley Global Brands have a mantra: ‘don’t lose money’, which will possibly be as comforting to investors as the familiar names that can be found in the portfolio.
-The team, which operates as a boutique within Morgan Stanley, looks for high quality companies with defendable and visible future earnings, allowing them to give attractive returns to shareholders and reinvest in their business to stay ahead.
+The team, which operates as a boutique within Morgan Stanley, looks for high-quality companies with defendable and visible future earnings, allowing them to give attractive returns to shareholders and reinvest in their business to stay ahead.

-Our opinion
+Our Opinion

 The performance numbers of the fund speak for themselves.
 We really like the high level of concentration of this fund, which has only 25-30 holdings and more than half of its assets in the top ten names.
 It shows real conviction from the managers and is a good example of how active management can really add value.

-Fund manager
+Fund Managers

 The secret to longevity in this business is continuing to ask the right questions.
 Encourage your team to question everything and everyone, including yourself!